wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-5-changelog.md

 ### Bugfixes
 - Updated load order to move NavmeshOverhaul.esm AFTER YUPTTW.esm.
 - Clarified the requirement for JAM Sprint to be off in order to use Enhanced Movement.
-- Removed Charisma Affects Reputation due to rundancy with Charisma Tweaks and Karuts Preset.
+- Removed Charisma Affects Reputation due to redundancy with Charisma Tweaks and Karuts Preset.

 ### Reorganization
 - Added Extra Utilities & Fixes section.